hydrusnetwork/hydrus/docs/getting_started_downloading.md

 ### Note Parsing

-Hydrus alsos parse 'notes' from some sites.
+Hydrus also parses 'notes' from some sites.
 This is a young feature, and a little advanced at times, but it generally means the comments that artists leave on certain gallery sites, or something like a tweet text.
 Notes are editable by you and appear in a hovering window on the right side of the media viewer.

 ![](images/note_import_options_normal.png)